KurdCr/Fena/README.md

 1. On the homepage, you'll find an input box where you can specify the number of emails you want to send.
 2. Enter the desired number and click the "Send" button.
-3. The `API Gateway` will receive the POST request and create an `EmailJob` in the database while producing a 'send_emails' event through Kafka.
+3. The `API Gateway` will receive the POST request and create an `EmailJob` in the database while producing a `send_emails` event through Kafka.
-4. The `email microservice` listens for 'send_emails' events and starts processing the `EmailJob`.
+4. The `email microservice` listens for `send_emails` events and starts processing the `EmailJob`.
-5. The processing currently simulates sending emails by waiting 1 second for each email and updating the `EmailJob` status in the database.
-The actual email sending part is commented out for now.
+5. The processing currently simulates sending emails by waiting 1 second for each email, updating the `EmailJob` status in the database, and producing a 'emailJob_updates' event through Kafka which the `API Gateway` will consume.
+The actual email-sending part is commented out for now.
 6. While processing, the `API Gateway` will update the connected users' browsers in real-time using WebSockets, showing the status of how many emails are sent.
 7. Users can close their browsers and come back later to see the status of their job.

 ## API Endpoints

-- `POST /email/send-emails`: Sends a request to trigger the email sending process.
+- `POST /email/send-emails`: Sends a request to trigger the email-sending process.
 Requires a JSON body with `userId` (string) and `numberOfEmails` (number).

 - `GET /email/:userId`: Retrieves all `EmailJobs` currently in the queue for the specified user.